vmware-tanzu/asset-relocation-tool-for-kubernetes/README.md

 ### Image Template File

-Chart Mover requires an image list file.
+Relok8s requires an image list file.
 This file is used to determine the list of images encoded in the helm chart.

 ```yaml
 ---